jathavaan/k-ball/README.md

 necessary.
 As a result, we observed a significant reduction in server calls.
 Additionally, we blocked filters that would yield no results and implemented **debouncing** in the search functionality to improve performance.

+In the application, when navigating back to the player dashboard after submitting a player rating, the rating text on the player cards does not update unless the page is refreshed.
+This decision was made to reduce the number of API calls.
+In a hypothetical scenario where the application operates at full scale with a large user base, hundreds of user ratings might be submitted for each player.
+In such cases, a single new or updated rating would have minimal impact on the overall rating, and the text would likely to remain unchanged if it was updated.
+Given this, we concluded that not immediately render the player cards when navigating back was a reasonable and sustainable choice to optimize resource usage while maintaining functionality.

 Accessibility has been a key focus for the team.
 The site is fully navigable via keyboard shortcuts, allowing users to **tab through all interactive elements**.
 Moreover, we worked on providing clear feedback to users through validation in both the frontend and backend, as well as implementing **clear and informative error messages**.